emintz/ArduinoLib/RTOSAid/README.md

 ## `GpioChangeService`

-`GpioChangeService` is a global singleton akin to the Arduino library's `Serial` component.
+`GpioChangeService` is a global singleton akin to the Arduino library's `attachInterrupt` function.
 It installs the FreeRTOS low level GPIO level change sensor, and must be started for change detectors to work.
 It supports the two cannonical service management functions: `begin()` and `end()`.